 5. It’s a virus.
 There will be mutations.
 DNA/RNA vaccines also produce too many false positives.
 Then there are genetic issues as well.
 What are the chances of upcoming vaccines and/or new drugs showing success against COVID-19?

 Sonia: There are currently 3 major vaccines in phase 3 in the US and one that has officially been approved —SPUTNIK developed in Russia.
 However, there are already growing concerns about its safety.
 Vaccine safety can generally take a long time to be established, so being a provaccinator, to be honest, I have some concerns.

-6. Till the time we get a vaccine (or a potent drug), what should common people do to protect themselves against COVID-19?
+6. What should common people do to protect themselves against COVID-19?

 Sonia: All basic recommendations that probably should have been in place but have so much more meaning to them.
 General precautions include hand hygiene which entails at least 20 seconds of hand-washing with soap reaching all surfaces on hands including between fingers.